|Diet for Lactose Intolerance

 |Diabetic Nephropathy (Kidney Disease)

 Nephropathy means your kidneys are not working well.
 The final stage of nephropathy is called kidney failure, end-stage renal disease, or ESRD.
 Diabetes, both type 1 and type 2, is the most common cause of kidney disease.
 Type 1 is more likely to lead to ESRD.
-There are five stages of diabetic nephropathy.
+There are 5 stages of diabetic nephropathy.
 The final stage is ESRD.
 Progress from one stage to the next can take many years.

 Diabetic neuropathy is nerve damage due to diabetes.
 Over time, high blood glucose can damage the tiny blood vessels that supply your nerves, especially in the legs.